-In order to understand what Fencing is and why it is a useful feature it’s important to understand the behaviour of StatefulSets.
+In order to understand what StorageOS Fencing for Kubernetes is and when it is needed, it is required to first understand the behaviour of StatefulSets.

 StatefulSets are the de facto Kubernetes controller to use for stateful applications.
-The StatefulSet controller offers guarantees around pod uniqueness, sticky identities and the persistence of PVCs beyond the lifetime of the pod.
+The StatefulSet controller offers guarantees around pod uniqueness, sticky identities and the persistence of PVCs beyond the lifetime of their pods.
 As such, StatefulSets have different characteristics and provide different guarantees than Deployments.

-Deployments guarantee the amount of healthy replicas by reconciling the state of the cluster with the declared desired state.
-Attempts to align the cluster state with the desired state happen as fast as possible by aggressively initializing and terminating pods.
+Deployments guarantee the amount of healthy replicas by reconciling towards the deployment desired state.
+Attempts to align the number of healthy pods with the deployment’s desired state happen as fast as possible by aggressively initializing and terminating pods.
 If one pod is terminating, another will be automatically scheduled to start even if the first pod is not yet completely terminated.
 Stateless applications benefit from this behaviour as one pod executes the same work as any other in the deployment.

-StatefulSets, on the other hand, guarantee that every pod scheduled has a unique identity, which is to say that only a single copy of the pod is running in the cluster at any one time.
-Whenever scheduling decisions are made, the StatefulSet controller ensures that only one copy of a pod is running.
+StatefulSets, on the other hand, guarantee that every pod scheduled has a unique identity, which is to say that only a single copy of a pod is running in the cluster at any one time.
+Whenever scheduling decisions are made, the StatefulSet controller ensures that only one copy of this pod is running at any time.
 If a pod is deleted, a new pod will not be scheduled until the first pod is fully terminated.
-This is an important guarantee considering that FileSystems need to be unmounted before they can be remounted in a new pod.
-Any PVC defining a device requires this behaviour to ensure the consistency of the data and thus the PVC.
+This is an important guarantee as FileSystems need to be unmounted before they can be remounted in a new pod.
+Any ReadWriteOnce PVC defining a device requires this behaviour to ensure the consistency of the data and thus the PVC.

 HA for StatefulSet applications can be achieved with the StorageOS Fencing feature.

-For more information about how to enable Fencing please see our Fencing Operations page.
+For more information about how to enable pod fencing please see our Fencing Operations page.